Coronavirus evacuees tell of ‘hard’ quarantine as they are freed after 14 days

 Since being kept on board the cruise liner in the port of Yokohama, more than 600 passengers and crew have been infected.

-British couple David and Sally Abel, from Northamptonshire, who were were on the cruise for their 50th wedding anniversary, have both been diagnosed with pneumonia and relatives complained they had been moved to a “prison-like” hospital in Japan.
+British couple David and Sally Abel, from Northamptonshire, who were on the cruise for their 50th wedding anniversary, are still in a Japanese hospital after being diagnosed with coronavirus and pneumonia.

+Relatives said the couple are both “having a really tough time” and feel “very much in the dark” in terms of treatment, adding that they are awaiting further tests.

+Speaking in a liveblog on Sunday, their daughter-in-law Roberta Abel said: “We want to get them discharged from the hospital and back to the UK as negative.

+A spokeswoman said: “Our staff have worked throughout the week to provide assistance to the Britons who were on the Westerdam cruise ship.

+“Those cruise ship passengers and crew who were tested in Cambodia all had negative results.”

-The death toll in mainland China from Covid-19 has risen by 97 to 2,442, Chinese health authorities said.
+The death toll in mainland China from Covid-19 has risen to more than 2,400, Chinese health authorities said.

 In a bid to help stop the spread of the virus in the UK, the health service is piloting home testing for where NHS staff, including nurses and paramedics, will visit people in their own homes.